morea-framework/morea-framework.github.io/docs/change-hi/getting-started.md

 ## Create the pull request

-Let's say that this is the only enhancement you want to make at this time, and now you want to ask the administrators to incorporate this change into the official CI-TRACS site.
+Let's say that this is the only enhancement you want to make at this time, and now you want to ask the administrators to incorporate this change into the official Change-HI site.
 The first step is to commit your change to your local repository.
 If you go to GitHub Desktop, you'll see an indicating of all the files that have been modified.
 In this case, it's just a single file to which we've added a single line:

 ![](/img/ci-tracs/reading-hpc-preparation-commit.png)